 "Doing Agile Right: Transformation Without Chaos" by Darrell Rigby, Steve Berez, and Sarah Elk

 You have probably heard about agile project management, a popular methodology nowadays.
 But do you know what it stands for?
 The authors of this book say that Agile is only powerful if project managers apply it correctly, which isn't an easy task.

-This book explains that agile methodology isn't suitable for all projects, and it shows that agile isn't some miraculous solution that will help you fix your organizational problems.
+This book explains that agile methodology isn't suitable for all projects, and it shows that agile isn't some miraculous solution that helps you fix your organizational problems.
 It's one of the books on project management that shows you how to master agile and reap all the benefits.

 "Driving Digital Strategy: A Guide to Reimagining Your Business" by Sunil Gupta

-2020 taught us quite a few things, and one of them is that we need to learn to adapt quickly to changes.
-Sunil Gupta is a Harvard Business School Professor who believes that companies need to be encouraged and open if they want to transform their brands to go hand in hand with the digital age.
+2020 taught us quite a few things, and one of them is that we learn to adapt quickly to changes.
+Sunil Gupta is a Harvard Business School Professor who believes that companies are encouraged and open if they want to transform their brands to go hand in hand with the digital age.

 "Project Management: Absolute Beginner's Guide" by Greg Horine

-Sometimes we need to start from scratch, and this book is precisely what absolute beginners need.
+Sometimes we start from scratch, and this book is precisely for absolute beginners.
 The author uses a casual tone to keep readers engaged while always staying on point.

 While there are no case studies or practical advice, this book is still packed with plenty of info to help beginners learn the ropes.
 Once you finish the book, you gain basic theoretical knowledge, which is, after all, the most important element to develop your skills further.
 Overall, this is an excellent book on project management for beginners.